paulAlexSerban/rnd---docker/nginx_apache_v1/readme.md

 # Nginx V1
-* basic web server and web proxy configuraion using nginx web-proxyr and apache web-server
+* basic web server and web proxy configuration using nginx web-proxy and apache web-server